alessandroMazza1989/KPwikiJsTest/integration/tibco/bw/ce.md

 	<br/>
 #### <span style="color:red">PSGLog</span>
 Before installing the PSGLog we need to customize the logs, following these steps:
-1. Create the custom-logback directory within: TIBCO_HOME/bwce/bwce-runtime-<version>/tibco.home/bwce/2.4/docker/resources/addons/
+1. Create the custom-logback directory within: **TIBCO_HOME/bwce/bwce-runtime-<version>/tibco.home/bwce/2.4/docker/resources/addons/**
 1. Add the appropriately modified logback.xml file to the custom-logback directory
 1. Now you need to create a new base image that includes the changes to the logback file.
 From the docker folder run the docker build -t tibco / bwcetest command.
 1. At runtime, use the -e option CUSTOM_LOGBACK = "true"

 To install PSGLog in docker you need:
-1. Create the PSGLog.zip file containing the lib and runtime directories, located in the path TIBCO_HOME / bw / palettes / PSGLog / 1.0.2 /
+1. Create the PSGLog.zip file containing the lib and runtime directories, located in the path **TIBCO_HOME/bw/palettes/PSGLog/1.0.2/**
 1. Move the zip file to the psglog directory
 1. Open the Dockerfile and write the following statement:
-COPY * .zip / resources / addons / plugins
+**COPY * .zip /resources/addons/plugins**

 ![psglog_dockerfile.png](/bwce/psglog_dockerfile.png)